tmarfil/f5-proxy-protocol-gateway-irule/README.md

-# F5 Proxy Protocol Gateway: Bridging TCP and HTTP Client IP Preservation
+# F5 PROXY Protocol Gateway: Bridging TCP and HTTP Client IP Preservation

 When load balancers and proxies handle traffic, preserving the original client IP address becomes a challenge.
 Different systems use different methods: some use TCP Proxy Protocol (v1 or v2), others use HTTP headers like X-Forwarded-For.